 What is sourdough discard?

 Sourdough discard is what you have left over after you have fed your sourdough starter.
 So let's break that down.
-When you are making a sourdough starter (here is an example sourdough starter recipe), part of the process is that you need to feed the starter.
+When you are making a sourdough starter, part of the process is that you need to feed the starter.
 To do so, you take out a certain amount, then "discard" what is left over (this is normally about half the volume).

 The amount that you took out gets fed, which means you add fresh flour and water to the mixture to let it sit.
-The discard, or the leftover part, can be used for recipes, or it can be thrown away (literally discarded).
+The discard, or the leftover part, can be used for sourdough discard recipes like this one, or it can be thrown away (literally discarded).
 It has a few interesting properties, which can make it fun to bake with.
 It has started fermenting, so you'll get a bit of the sour tang that you would in sourdough bread.
 Also, as part of the fermenting process, you'll get a bit of lift from the natural yeast that has formed.
-You'll still need to use yeast in a sourdough discard recipe, but you can either use less or accept that your recipe will be extra fluffy with the addition of the discard.
+You'll still need to use yeast in a sourdough discard recipe to help the dough rise predictably.

 To note, sourdough discard doesn't last forever.
-You should store it in the refrigerator (whereas your starter is stored at room temperature while it's active), and only keep it for up to a week.
-If you keep it longer than that, the fermenting process gets pretty far along and may start growing bad bacteria that you don't want to be eating.
-If your discard is discoloring (pink or grey streaks), it's time to throw it away.
+You should store it in the refrigerator and I recommend only keeping it for about a week.
+If at any point you start to see signs of mold (this could be traditional green or black fuzzy mold, or pink or orange streaks), it's time to throw it away.

-If you're looking for more information on working with sourdough starter, check out these in-depth posts on how to feed sourdough starter and how to use sourdough discard.
+If you're looking for more information on working with sourdough starter, check out these in-depth posts on how to feed sourdough starter, how to use sourdough discard, and tips for struggling sourdough starter.

 Equipment